Scripture Focus: Psalm 19.1-4

 In Psalm 19, David tells us that the fingerprints of God are on the stars.
 Speech about God pours forth from the heavens in an unhearable voice that echoes through the Earth and to the “end of the world.”

 David wasn’t writing about the realities of physics but about spiritual realities.
-However, there are subatomic vibrations, unhearable to human ears, that do seem to testify to the creator.
-In an April interview with Steven Colbert, physicist, Michio Kaku, said while explaining string theory, “The mind of god is cosmic music resonating through hyperspace.”
+However, subatomic vibrations, unhearable to human ears, seem to testify to the creator.
+In a 2021 interview with Steven Colbert, physicist Michio Kaku said while explaining string theory, “The mind of god is cosmic music resonating through hyperspace.”
 (Interview, Part One; Interview, Part Two)

-Kaku is not a devotee of any religion and the “god” he describes is an impersonal “god of order” not the God we know.
-However, the complexity and interconnectedness of what he can see, tells him that there is more to see.
-What he can know, tells him that there is more to know.
+Kaku is not a devotee of any religion.
+The “god” he describes is an impersonal “god of order,” not the God we know.
+However, the complexity and interconnectedness of what he can see tells him that there is more to see.
+What he can know tells him that there is more to know.

 This week, or whenever you look to the heavens, pray this prayer from 2019, reflecting on Psalm 19.